LucaDev13/api-client-ruby/README.md

 the following order:

     - The path or Hash sent to the constructor
-    - An ENV variable called INVISIBLE_HAND_CONFIG
+    - An ENV variable called INVISIBLEHAND_CONFIG
-    - The current working directory at: ./invisible_hand.yml
+    - The current working directory at: ./invisiblehand.yml

 Some example usage: